-Notes on the Geography of Northern India: Taj Mahal, Sikandra, and Fatehpur Sikri
+Notes on the Geography of Northern India: Sikandra, Taj, and Fatehpur Sikri

 We'll begin with the much improved highway from Delhi to Agra.

 Calcutta, anyone?
-You have to drive a while in India to appreciate just how long a drive 1300 kilometers can be.
+You have to drive a while in India to appreciate just how far 1300 kilometers can be.

-There's no minimum speed limit on the road, but in this case at least the carter is on the right side of the road; that isn't always the case.
+There's no minimum speed limit on the road.
+At least the camel is on the right side of the road; that isn't always the case.

-Akbar, who ruled from 1556 to 1605 (the longest reign of any of the Moghuls, although Aurangzeb came close), is buried on the outskirts of Agra, at Sikandra.
+Akbar, who ruled from 1556 to 1605 (the longest reign of any of the Moghuls, although Aurangzeb came close), is buried at Sikandra, on the outskirts of Agra.
 Here's the entrance to the immense courtyard surrounding the tomb.

-The cenotaph rests at the top and on a level closed to the public.
+The cenotaph rests at the top, on a level closed to the public.

 Detail of the entrance.